25 Myths About Sleep That Are Keeping You Up at Night

-But while what you eat might not give you nightmares, that is not to say it has no impact on your sleep behavior whatsoever.
-Studies by the National Sleep Foundation looking at the effect of calcium deficiencies on insomnia have found that vegetables high in the nutrient may be a natural key to improving sleep quality.
+While what you eat might not give you nightmares, that is not to say that it has no impact on your sleep behavior whatsoever.

-"Lettuce, which also contains high levels of potassium, necessary for a healthy nervous system, is a high producer of calcium and magnesium (the key ingredients in keeping the body asleep for longer)," says Daniel Turissini, founder of meditation service provider recharj.
+"Lettuce, which contains high levels of potassium, necessary for a healthy nervous system, is a high producer of calcium and magnesium (the key ingredients in keeping the body asleep for longer)," says Daniel Turissini, founder of meditation service provider recharj.
 He adds that kiwi is another food that has been found (by researchers at Taipei Medical University) to improve the quality of sleep for those suffering from insomnia.
-"Participants fell asleep faster, stayed asleep for longer, and had a more peaceful and rejuvenating sleep compared to the study's control group.”
-For more great advice on how to eat your best—and ultimately combat these sleep myths—here are Ten Painless Ways to Upgrade Your Diet.
+"Participants fell asleep faster, stayed asleep for longer, and had a more peaceful and rejuvenating sleep compared to the study's control group."

-Really, the hours you sleep are far less important than the quality of the sleep you are getting overall.
-Research has found that interrupted sleep is worse for positive mood than a shorter amount of sleep, debunking one of the most pervasive sleep myths.
+It's a classic case of quality over quantity: The hours you sleep are far less important than the quality of the sleep you are getting overall.
+Research has found that interrupted sleep is worse for a positive mood than a shorter amount of sleep, debunking one of the most pervasive sleep myths.

-"People tend to sleep on a regular schedule during the weekdays and then go to bed late and get up late during the weekends," says Louise Hendon, cofounder of Paleo Flourish magazine.
+"People tend to sleep on a regular schedule during the weekdays and then go to bed late and get up late during the weekends," says Louise Hendon, co-founder of Paleo magazine.
 "This irregular pattern during the weekends prevents your body from getting into a good circadian rhythm."

 Instead of waiting for sleep to come, Hendon recommends that restless sleepers "should just get up and do something else for a bit until they get sleepy again.
 This then allows their brain to better associate going to bed with actually going to sleep."

 Daniel Turissini, of recharj, adds that the average healthy person should be able to fall asleep within 20 minutes.
-"If you still feel restless after thirty minutes, do not force it!
+"If you still feel restless after 30 minutes, do not force it!
 Staring at the clock will not help.
 Something in the environment or your mind is keeping you stimulated," he says.
 "Read a book or take a warm bath to relax.
-If you feel anxious, remove your worries from your mind by writing them down on paper.”
+If you feel anxious, remove your worries from your mind by writing them down."

 Among sleep myths, one persists: waking a sleepwalker will lead them to have a heart attack or enter a coma.
-In fact, this is nonsense.
+This is nonsense.
 While there are rare cases when a sleepwalker might get themselves into trouble, generally they just need to be led back to bed where they can wake up on their own.

 Likewise, for parents out there, waking a child from a night terror is not going to harm your kid.
-I’m Hilary Thompson, a freelance writer specializing in family and wellness.
-The number one myth I see propagated among parents has to do with Night Terrors.
-Night Terrors is a sleep disorder (not to be confused with nightmares), most common in children, that typically occurs during the first hours of stage 3-4 non-rapid eye movement (NREM) sleep.
+Night terrors is a sleep disorder (not to be confused with nightmares), most common in children, that typically occurs during the first hours of stage 3-4 non-rapid eye movement (NREM) sleep.